-E90043-P33033 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-GRACO INC. The Board of Directors recommends you vote FOR the following: 1.
-Election of Directors Nominees For Against Abstain 1a) Patrick J. McHale П 1b) Lee R. Mitau П Martha A. Morfitt 1c) 1d) Kevin J. Wheeler The Board of Directors recommends you vote FOR the following proposals: Abstain Against 2.
-Ratification of appointment of Deloitte & Touche LLP as the Company's independent registered accounting firm.
-Approval, on an advisory basis, of the compensation paid to our named executive officers as disclosed in the Proxy Statement.
-NOTE: In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
+KEEP THIS PORTION FOR YOUR RECORDS

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION OF Th ACO INC. le Board of Directors recommends you DR the following: vote 1.
+Election of Directors Nominees For Against Abstain 1a) Lee R. Mitau 1b) Martha A. Morfitt 1c) Mark W. Sheahan 1d) Kevin J. Wheeler Th ne Board of Directors recommends you vote FOR the follow ving proposa ls: For Against Abstain 2.
+Ratification of appointment of Deloitte & Touche LLF as the C ompany's inde ependent registered accounting firm.
+3. Approval, on an advisory basis, of the con Statement. mpensatior n paid to o ur named exe cutive officers as disclosed in the Proxy Th e Board Of Directors recommends you vote 1 Ye ar on the following pro pposal: 1 Year 2 Years 3 Years Abstain 4.
+Approval, on an advisory basis, of the frequency of the advisory vote on the compensation paid to our named executive officers. ı NOTE: In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof.
 Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

-Signature (Joint Owners)
+Sig gnature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Da ite